Intense Pulse Light (IPL)/ Photofacial

 (Also commonly known as Photo facial)

 IPL is a device that uses different wavelengths of light to penetrate layers of the skin to treat many different skin concerns and conditions.
 These conditions include rosacea, redness and broken blood vessels, brown pigmentation issues, age spots, freckles, sun damage, as well as help with over all skin rejuvenation!

 When the pulses of light are applied to the skin you may feel a stinging sensation, similar to a quick snap of a rubber band against the skin.
 Ice can be applied to the area to keep it comfortable and the treatment itself is fairly quick.
 Most clients say the results far outweigh the discomfort!

 How many treatments will I need?
 How long will it last?

-We want to say you "turn back the clocks" with this treatment however time keeps ticking and after a series of monthly treatments people will return for a maintenance treatment once or twice a year!
+We want to say you "turn back the clocks" with this treatment, however time keeps ticking and maintenance treatments may be needed.
+Once a series of monthly treatments are completed and desired results are achieved people will return for a maintenance treatment once or twice a year!

 Is there any downtime with an IPL treatment?